jadecobra/python_tdd_exercises/source/functions.rst

                    ('my_last_name', 'my_first_name')
                )
     the terminal updates to show passing tests
-* our function only takes in 2 positional arguments, though there are scenarios where a function needs to take in more arguments.
-For instance, if we do not know the number of positional arguments that will be given before hand
+* the function only takes in 2 positional arguments, though there are scenarios where a function needs to take in more arguments.
+For instance, if I do not know the number of positional arguments that will be given before hand
 * update ``test_functions_with_positional_arguments`` with tests for cases where the number of positional arguments received is not known
   .. code-block:: python